tim-christy/temp/_posts/2020-02-01-central-limit-theorem.md

 This whole process works for other parameters too, not just the mean (like proportion or standard deviation).

 Why does this matter?
 This theorem is important because it is what allows for hypothesis testing and confidence intervals.
 These methods rely on the assumption of a normal distribution.
-The central limit theorem helps to make that assumption valid.
+The central limit theorem helps to make the assumption of normality valid.